Lee County Library System (Florida): Books-by-Mail

-Online Library
+Online library

-The Lee County Library System is partnered with Overdrive, Libby, and hoopla to provide popular digital content.
-These services allow free access to eBooks, Audiobooks, Magazines, Videos, and Music.
+The Lee County Library System is partnered with Overdrive, Libby, Kanopy, and hoopla to provide popular digital content.
+These services allow free access to eBooks, audiobooks, magazines, videos, video streaming, and music.

-Southwest Florida Reading Fest (annual)
+Southwest Florida Reading Festival

-The Southwest Florida Festival is the second largest reading festival in Florida and draws thousands of fans to hear and meet best-selling authors, participate in creative contests and activities and find the latest and greatest in books and information technology.
-It is a fun, informative and entertaining one-day event that celebrates books and the written word.
+The Southwest Florida Festival is the second largest reading festival in Florida.
+It draws thousands of fans to hear and meet best-selling authors, participate in creative contests and activities, and find the latest and greatest in books and information technology.
+It is a fun, informative and entertaining one-day event that celebrates books and the written word, and promotes reading, literacy and free library services.
 The festival appeals to all ages, with adult and children's programs.
-The event is usually held in downtown Fort Myers, FL in March.
-The Lee County Library System produces the festival which began in 2000.
+This annual event is usually held in downtown Fort Myers in March.
+The Lee County Library System produces the festival, which began in 2000.
+The most recent festival event was on March 1, 2025.
+Florida SouthWestern State Colleges', Richard H. Rush Library tabled the event for the first time since this festival's inception.

-Fandom Fest (annual)
+Fandom Fest

 Fandom Fest is a free, annual celebration of geek and pop culture that offers live music, contests, and cosplay.
 It is hosted by the Lee County Library System.
-It is located at the Fort Myers Regional Library located at 2450 First St. Fort Myers, FL 33901.
-This yearly festival includes live entertainment, a reading challenge, character meet and greets, an all ages costume contest, and lots of awesome prizes.
-The festival is divided into fandom themed areas, that have included Space, Sword and Sorcery, Superheroes and Villains, and Asian Culture.
+It is located at the Fort Myers Regional Library located at 2450 First Street.
+It includes live entertainment, a reading challenge, character meet and greets, an all-ages costume contest, and lots of prizes.
+The festival is divided into fandom themed areas which have included Space, Sword and Sorcery, Superheroes and Villains, and Asian Culture.
 This event offers a mixture of activities, games, tech demos, and DIY makerspaces.
-There is a virtual reality hub that Festivalgoers can enjoy, as well as Kpop dance tutorials.
+There is a virtual reality hub, as well as Kpop dance tutorials.
 The Fandom reading challenge allows participants to win prizes through virtual activities using the READsquared app platform.
-Participants of all ages can be eligible to win prizes and a special Grand Prize.
+Participants of all ages can win prizes.
 The Character meet and greets allow participants to take pictures with their favorite characters.
 The costume contest has categories for birth-age 5, kids ages 6–11, teens ages 12–17, and adults ages 18 and up.
 The winner is chosen by crowdsourced voting and a judges panel.
-To ensure everyone’s safety and enjoyment of Fandom Fest, attendees must observe the Lee County Library System Patron Code of Conduct on festival day.
-In 2020, the Fandom Fest was held exclusively online and the one day Fandom Fest was converted into a month long virtual festival with different themed weeks, costumes, and prizes.
-It returned to in person in 2021.
+To ensure everyone's safety and enjoyment of Fandom Fest, attendees must observe the Lee County Library System Patron Code of Conduct on festival day.

+In 2020, the Fandom Fest was held exclusively online, and the one-day Fandom Fest was converted into a month-long virtual festival with different themed weeks, costumes, and prizes.
+It returned to an in-person event in 2021.